-International Health Pandemic
+Possible International Health Pandemics

-In 2019 and continuing into 2023, a worldwide health pandemic resulting from the spread of the Covid-19 virus has caused disruptions in economies worldwide and it has severely restricted travel and some employees ability to work.
-The duration and full financial effect of the Covid-19 pandemic remains unknown at this time, as are the measures taken by governments, the Company or others to reduce the spread of the disease.
-Any estimate of the length and severity of these developments is therefore subject to significant uncertainty and accordingly estimates of the extent to which Covid-19 may materially and adversely affect the Company's operations, financial results and condition in future periods are also subject to significant uncertainty.
-Due to the Covid-19 pandemic, the Company temporarily suspended operations at the CDS camp in April 2020 and re-opened the camp and resumed drilling in September 2020.
-The Company cannot predict if normal operations will continue into the future due to unforeseen complications caused by a resurgence of the Covid-19 pandemic or related actions of government entities.
+In 2019 and continuing for months thereafter, a worldwide health pandemic resulting from the spread of the Covid-19 virus had caused disruptions in economies worldwide and it had severely restricted travel and some employees ability to work.
+The return of this pandemic or other significant health pandemics and the possible duration and full financial effect of the Covid-19, or other pandemics, remain unknown at this time, as are the measures taken by governments, the Company or others to reduce the spread of this or other diseases.
+Any estimate of the recurrence or severity of these developments is therefore subject to significant uncertainty and accordingly estimates of the extent to which health pandemics may materially and adversely affect the Company's operations, financial results and condition in future periods are also subject to significant uncertainty.
+The Company cannot predict if normal operations will be affected in future periods by unforeseen complications caused by an emergence of unexpected health pandemics.